allegro/bigflow/README.md

 ## Help me

-You can ask questions on our [Gitter channel](https://gitter.im/allegro/bigflow) or Stackoverflow.
+You can ask questions on our [gitter channel](https://gitter.im/allegro/bigflow) or [stackoverflow](https://stackoverflow.com/questions/tagged/bigflow).